Mitigating Memorization of Noisy Labels by Clipping the Model Prediction: Motivation and Method

 Here, we consider \emph{composite} losses, which are comprised of a base loss function $\phi$ and an invertible link function $\sigma: \mathbb{R} \rightarrow[0,1]$.
 For example, the most commonly used composite loss in multi-class classification is Softmax Cross Entropy (CE) loss:

 where $\boldsymbol{z}_{j} = f_{j}\left(\boldsymbol{x}; \boldsymbol{\theta}\right)$ corresponds to the $j$-th element of model output for the sample $\boldsymbol{x}$, and $\boldsymbol{y}_{j}$ is the $j$-th element of one-hot encoded label vector $\boldsymbol{y}$.
 Here $\sigma$ denotes the softmax function, which is also the invertible link function.
 As an \emph{unbounded} loss function, CE is shown to be non-robust in the presence of label noise \citep{ghosh2017robust, zhang2018generalized}, since the observed labels might be incorrect.
+In particular, the gradients of CE can be shown as:

-In the extreme case of $\sigma({z}) \to 0$, the corresponding loss would approach infinity, leading to severe overfitting issues on noisy labels.
+From the equation, we find that CE pays more attention to those examples with lower confidences, i.e., hard examples (or noisy examples).
+As $\sigma({z}) \to 0$, the unbounded loss would approach infinity, leading to severe overfitting issues on noisy labels.